SquareBracketAssociates/Booklet-ManagingCode/Chapters/Started/extensions.md

 For projects with metadata, like the one we just created, that's it.
-Notice that we not only mention the Github pass but also added the code folder (here `src`).
+Notice that we not only mention the GitHub pass but also added the code folder (here `src`).

 ### \[Optional\] Add a nice .gitignore file